-NOTE: The standard Q25P process electrode is made of glass and can break if not handled properly.
+NOTE: The standard Q25R process electrode is made of metal on glass and may break if not handled properly.
 Should the electrode ever break, USE CAUTION when handling the sensor to avoid serious cuts.

 Equipment bearing this marking may not be discarded by traditional methods in the European community after August 12 2005 per EU Directive 2002/96/EC.
 End users must return old equipment to the manufacturer for proper disposal.